Skip to main content

 Conventional Loans (3%-5% Down)

-Best for: Buyers with solid credit who want flexibility and long-term stability.
+Common buyer profiles include: Buyers with solid credit who want flexibility and long-term stability.

 Conventional loans are common in affordable California cities because they:

-• Offer competitive rates for qualified buyers
+• Offer rates based on your financial profile for qualified buyers

 • Work well with 3%–5% down payment options